kaushtubhi46/Summer_Assignment_25113CN024/README.md

 Q73 Write a program to Add matrices.
 Q74 Write a program to Subtract matrices.
 Q75 Write a program to Transpose matrix.
 Q76 Write a program to Find diagonal sum.
+DAY20
+Q77 Write a program to Multiply matrices.
+Q78 Write a program to Check symmetric matrix.
+Q79 Write a program to Find row-wise sum.
+Q80 Write a program to Find column-wise sum.